 J.K.
 (University of Pretoria) was the project leader, L.M.N.
 (University of KwaZulu-Natal) and A.B.
 (Stellenbosch University) were responsible for experimental and project design.
 L.M.N. performed most of the experiments.
 P.R.
 (Cape Peninsula University of Technology) made conceptual contributions and S.T.
 (University of Cape Town), U.V.
 (University of Cape Town) and C.D.
 (University of Cape Town) performed some of the experiments.
 S.M.
 (Cape Peninsula University of Technology) and V.C.
 (Cape Peninsula University of Technology) prepared the samples and calculations were performed by C.S.
 (Cape Peninsula University of Technology).

-References (first-level heading): Begin the reference list on a separate page with no more than 60 references for full length articles and 30 references for short notes.
+Begin the reference list on a separate page with no more than 60 references for full length articles and 30 references for short notes.
 The Bothalia – African Biodiversity & Conservation Journal uses the Harvard referencing style.
 Note: no other style will be permitted.
-Please include the DOI for each reference where this exists.

 Bothalia – African Biodiversity & Conservation publishes taxonomic findings where these align with the scope and focus of the journal (see Scope and Focus of Bothalia – African Biodiversity & Conservation).
 For such works the following headings should be used: